Psykotikism/Mutant_Tanks/README.md

 **Farbror Godis** - For the [Curse](https://forums.alliedmods.net/showthread.php?p=2402076) plugin.

-**Silvers (Silvershot)** - For the code that allows users to enable/disable the plugin in certain game modes, help with gamedata signatures, and the code to prevent Tanks from damaging themselves and other infected with their own abilities.
+**Silvers (Silvershot)** - For the code that allows users to enable/disable the plugin in certain game modes, help with gamedata signatures, the code to prevent Tanks from damaging themselves and other infected with their own abilities, and help with optimizing/fixing various parts of the code.

 **Milo|** - For the code that automatically generates config files for each day and each map installed on a server.